IBM/telco-network-cloud-drivers/content/installation/lm/production/production-start.md

 If installing on ICP we recommend you read through our [ICP Pre-Install Considerations](/reference/icp-pre-install) before continuing.

-## TNCO Artifacts
+## TNC-O Artifacts

-You should already have the lifecycle Manager package which contains the Helm charts and binaries required for the installation of TNCO.
-This should contain:
+You should already have the lifecycle Manager package which contains the Helm charts and binaries required for the installation of TNC-O. This should contain:

-- **lm-helm-charts** - the Helm charts that will install TNCO
+- **lm-helm-charts** - the Helm charts that will install TNC-O
-- **lm-docker-source** - the binaries requires to build the TNCO Docker images
+- **lm-docker-source** - the binaries requires to build the TNC-O Docker images

 # Configuration

-TNCO is configured through [Helm chart values](https://helm.sh/docs/using_helm/#using-helm).
+TNC-O is configured through [Helm chart values](https://helm.sh/docs/using_helm/#using-helm).

 You may check the default configuration values of the chart using `helm inspect`: